EnyanDai/FairGNN/README.md

 If you find this repo to be useful, please cite our paper.
 Thank you.
 ```
 @article{dai2020fairgnn,
-  title={FairGNN: Eliminating the Discrimination in Graph Neural Networks with Limited Sensitive Attribute Information},
+  title={Say No to the Discrimination: Learning Fair Graph Neural Networks with Limited Sensitive Attribute Information},
   author={Dai, Enyan and Wang, Suhang},
   journal={arXiv preprint arXiv:2009.01454},
   year={2020}